chatwoot/docs/docs/self-hosted/configuration/environment-variables.md

 GOOGLE_OAUTH_CALLBACK_URL=https://<your-server-domain>/omniauth/google_oauth2/callback
 ```

-**_The callback url should comply with the format in the example above.
+**_The callback URL should comply with the format in the example above.
 This endpoint cannot be changed at the moment._**

 After setting these environment variables, restart your Chatwoot server to apply the changes.
 Now, users will be able to sign in using their Google accounts.